carnarez/markdown-extension-script/README.md

 Clean up a string.

-Strip a string from non-alphanumerical characters, lower case it, and replace all spaces by hyphens.
+1. Strip non-alphanumerical characters
+1. Lowercase
+1. Replace all spaces by hyphens

 **Parameters:**